 Ben Westhoff has infiltrated Chinese drug labs, investigated corrupt trucking schools and recycling programs, squared off with NHL enforcer Tony Twist, exposed Dr. Dre's history of domestic violence, investigated the Nation of Islam's quest to cure Eazy-E of AIDS, prowled the Ozarks with literary great Daniel Woodrell, uncovered exotic new synthetic Balkan drugs, breathed the fumes at the famed laboratory of psychedelic chemist Sasha Shulgin, danced with the world's most famous raver, and hit the club with 2 Live Crew's Uncle Luke.
-He's an award-winning investigative journalist, cultural reporter, and college professor whose books have been translated into multiple languages.
-His most recent book Original Gangstas: Tupac Shakur, Dr. Dre, Eazy-E, Ice Cube, and the Birth of West Coast Rap's overwhelmingly positive reviews included raves from Rolling Stone and People, a starred review in Kirkus, a five-star Amazon rating, and made numerous year-end best lists.
+He's an award-winning investigative journalist and cultural reporter whose books have been translated into multiple languages.
+His most recent book Original Gangstas: Tupac Shakur, Dr. Dre, Eazy-E, Ice Cube, and the Birth of West Coast Rap's overwhelmingly positive reviews included raves from Rolling Stone and People, a starred review in Kirkus, a five-star Amazon rating, and it made numerous year-end best lists.